 Visit the Residence Life website. click on the residence hall your student is living in and you will find the mailing address for the building.

 3. Ask questions

-College freshmen are trying to be "cool" and tend to resent interference with their new lifestyle, but most still desire the security of knowing that someone is still interested in them, even if it's "only" a family member.
+College freshmen are trying to be "cool" and tend to resent interference with their new lifestyle, but most still desire the security of knowing that someone is interested in them, even if it's "only" a family member.

 Family curiosity can be viewed as comforting or obnoxious, depending on the attitudes of everyone involved.
 Try to avoid the "I have a right to know" questions with ulterior motives.
 Honest inquiries will do much to further the family-student relationship.
 Even though you may not think of your son or daughter as adults, they crave to be treated as such.

 Open-ended questions work well when chatting with your student.
 I'm sure you have had this conversation with your student..."How was your day?
 Fine."
 Open-ended questions require the student to give more in-depth answers.
-Click here to see some possible questions to ask.

 4. Try not to worry (too much) about panicky phone calls, letters or email

 Often when troubles become too much for a freshman to handle (a flunked test, the end of a relationship, etc.), the only place to turn is home.
 Unfortunately, this is the most common time that students get the urge to communicate, so you never hear about the paper that got an A or the great date last night.